U.S. to require negative COVID tests for travelers from China

 First spotted earlier this year, these two strains have made up a fraction of circulating virus in the U.S. to date.
 Instead, the CDC's estimates rank the BQ.1, BQ.1.1, and XBB strains as far outpacing them around the country.

 Infections linked to XBB has surged across the Northeast in recent weeks, climbing to more than half of new infections across the region.
-Ahead of Christmas, federal data shows hospitalizations reaching some of the highest rates since last February.
+Ahead of Christmas, federal data shows hospitalizations reaching some of the highest rates since last February in the Northeast.

-Scientists suspect a descendant dubbed XBB.1.5 is behind the renewed surge, with mutations that could offer a growth rate "head and shoulders" above all other strains.
+Scientists believe a descendant dubbed XBB.1.5 is behind the renewed surge, with immune evasive mutations that appear to bind well to human cells.

 for more features.